kungfusheep/SublimeLinter-contrib-stylelint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

 Configuration of stylelint is available via a `.stylelintrc` file in your source path.
+The location of this file is significant, it will be treated as a place to start looking for your local install of the postcss/stylelint node modules.
 Here's an example, but you can see the full list of accepted parameters over at the [stylelint github page][stylelint-github].

 ```
 {